tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/E_VECTO-Editor_Aux.md

 The Auxiliary Dialog is used to configure auxiliaries.
 In [Declaration Mode](#declaration-mode) the set of auxiliaries and their power demand is pre-defined.
 For every auxiliary the user has to select the technology from a given list.

-In [Engineering Mode](#engineering-mode) the set of auxiliaries can be specified by the user.
-Auxiliary efficieny is defined using an [Auxiliary Input File (.vaux)](#auxiliary-input-file-.vaux).
-See [Auxiliaries](#auxiliaries) for details on how the power demand for each auxiliary is calculated.

 ###Settings

 Technology